rwema3/revanced-manager/README.md

 # 💊 ReVanced Manager

-The official ReVanced Manager based on Flutter.
+ReVanced Manager based on Flutter.

 ## 🔽 Download
 To download the Alpha version of Manager, go [here](https://github.com/revanced/revanced-manager/releases/latest) and install the provided APK file.